palisadoes/talawa-docs/docs/internships/gsoc/ideas.md

 ### Improved File Uploads and Security

 1. **Description:** We need a better solution for handling files uploaded from Talawa clients.
 GraphQL is unsuitable for file access and, storing files in the code tree with only a `.gitignore` file as protection is risky.
-2. **Expected Outcomes:** Objects must be:
+2. **Expected Outcomes:**
+   1. Objects must be:
       1. Stored in a location outside the code tree
       2. Accessed using industry best practices and libraries that are unlikely to be deprecated or abandoned.
       3. Deduplicated.
       4. Encrypted whenever and wherever possible.
       5. Stored in the same way independent of their size, type or other characteristics.
       6. Screened for malicious content.
+   2. Other
+      1. By default, storage must be accessible via the system's locally accessible filesystem as a configurable parameter(s).
+      2. The use of cloud storage services is discouraged at this time.
 3. **References:** There have been extensive discussions about this which should help in evaluating options.
    1. https://github.com/PalisadoesFoundation/talawa-api/pull/1168
    2. https://github.com/PalisadoesFoundation/talawa-api/issues/952